 What evidence is there to support the efficacy of Irlen lenses?

 Research at renowned universities has shown that the difficulty may lie in the brain's ability to accurately process visual information in the lateral geniculate nucleus, where a mistiming between fast and slow moving visual information leads to visual difficulties.
-It has been shown through MRI's that when an individual with Irlen syndrome reads without the aid of Irlen lenses, the brain has to work significantly harder to process text.
+It has been shown through MRI scans that when an individual with Irlen Syndrome reads without the aid of Irlen lenses, the brain has to work significantly harder to process text.
 Once the lenses are put on, brain activity is drastically reduced, indicating that the brain is more comfortable and better able to deal with the demands of reading.

 What is involved in an assessment?